 8 Social Media Outsourcing Do's and Don'ts

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »You can find plenty of arguments for and against outsourcing the management of your company's social media initiatives.
+Opinions expressed by Entrepreneur contributors are their own.You can find plenty of arguments for and against outsourcing the management of your company's social media initiatives.
 From ghosting your company's blog entries, Facebook status updates and tweets to monitoring and mining platforms for inappropriate content and customer insight, some companies just find it easier to pass these responsibilities to a third-party provider.